Merry & Bright: A Sanity-Saving Guide To Thrive This Holiday Season In Style

 All right, maybe you’re not that disorganized (but hey, we get it if you are), but sometimes you’re so busy trying to enjoy the holidays that you’re not really all that sure that you’re even having fun.

-Treat the holiday season like it’s a dress rehearsal for a successful new year.
+Treat the holiday season like it’s a dress rehearsal for a successful new year - one that is going to be a year to remember, for all the right reasons.
 Be the change you want to see in your life; this the year that you have enough tape to get through the holidays – sometimes it’s the little things.

 OK, sounds about as realistic as a Hallmark Christmas movie, you may be saying, but trust us, you can do it.